wg-osr/walkerga.github.io/monsters/abhir.md

 <ins>Cleave.</ins> The abhir makes a a melee attack against two adjacent targets.

 <ins>Ensnare.</ins> The abhir attempts to grapple a target with its tail, dealing damage and restraining it.
-The target takes damage each turn while grappled.
+The target takes constitution damage each turn while grappled.
 Only one creature can be grappled at a time.

 <ins>Rise and Dive.</ins> The abhir rises on its tail, dives to a nearby point and makes a melee attack.
 On a hit, the target drops what it holds.